 A) Make Your Video SEO-Friendly

-Just like Google’s spiders, YouTube’s algorithm works by understanding information about your video.
-The filename, the title, the description of your uploaded content — all these elements affect your rankings in YouTube search.
+Just like Google’s spiders, YouTube’s algorithm works by collecting and using information about your video.
+The filename, the title, the description of your uploaded content — all these elements affect rankings in YouTube’s search results.

-- Video Title – Crafting a compelling video title is a balancing act — you have to make the title SEO friendly and make it clickable to improve your click-through rate.
-Ideally, you should follow the same convention in your video titles as you would in your blog posts; to get clicks and shares, include keywords as well as power words.
+- Video Title – Crafting a compelling video title is a balancing act — you have to make the title SEO friendly and clickable to improve your click-through rate.
+Ideally, you should follow the same convention in your video titles as you would in your blog posts.
+To get clicks and shares, include keywords as well as power words.
 Here’s a great example of a killer title:

-Another tactic is to use your keywords at the start of the title, then add a sub-header after a colon to drive clicks.
-Here’s an example:
+Another tactic is to use your keywords at the start of the title, then add a sub-header after a colon to drive clicks, like these examples:

-- Video Description – Because YouTube’s spiders can’t “read” videos, they will rely on your written description to determine what your video is actually about.
-But instead of just throwing in some target keywords, try creating short blog posts that describe your video content in detail.
+- Video Description – Because YouTube’s spiders can’t “read” videos, they will rely on your written description to determine its content.
+However, don’t just throw in some target keywords.
+Think of your description as a short blog post that describes your video content in detail.
 It can be as short as this example from Growth Everywhere: